-Participants were asked to set up their task as a "TREC-style" one, which can be used for the Blog 2007 track.
+Participants were asked to propose a "TREC-style" task, which could be used for the TREC 2007 Blog track.
 This means that the results of the task can be evaluated by a team of assessors and that different approaches can be compared.
 Groups taking part in the open task were asked to submit a paper describing their proposed task in two steps.
 First a short abstract, including the definition of the task, some motivation on why it is useful in a realistic blog retrieval environment, and a brief description of the proposed assessment procedure (e.g., how is the task being evaluated?).
 Second, a full paper providing a thorough discussion of the proposed task.